shnsk1995/PCAGenerator/README.md

 ## 📄 License

 This project is licensed under the GPL-3.0 License.
-See the [LICENSE](LICENSE) file for details.

 ---